I am a Sydney-based oil painter whose work is inspired by a deep reverence for nature and its essential role in our health and happiness.

 Classical Oil Painting, Art Est Art Classes, 2019–2023

-Bachelor of Architecture (Hons 1), University of Technology, Sydney, Australia, 1998
+Bachelor of Architecture (Hons 1), UTS, Sydney, 1998

-Graduate Certificate in Project Management, University of Technology, 2014
+Graduate Certificate in Project Management, UTS, 2014

-Bachelor of Arts (Visual), City Art Institute, Sydney, Australia, 1989
+Bachelor of Arts (Visual), City Art Institute, Sydney, 1989

 Exhibitions